IQ Archive

 Conclusion: The People’s Champ

-Muhammad Ali represents Adaptive Intelligence.
+Muhammad Ali represents Adaptive and Somatic Intelligence.
 He took the tools he had—his body and his voice—and sharpened them into weapons that conquered the world.
-In the Genius Index, he stands as a reminder that a number on a piece of paper cannot measure the soul, the wit, or the will of a man.
+He proved that you can fail a standardized test and still be the smartest man in the room.

 ← Back to Archive